 Now if you’re wondering which pitcher is the best out of all the pitchers I’ve tested, that’s an easy question.

-The best pitcher that can remove fluoride is Clearly Filtered (way better than ZeroWater).
+The best pitcher that can remove fluoride is Clearly Filtered (link to their website… way better than ZeroWater).

 And it’s the best because it’s filters last longer than any other brand (100 gallons) and it also comes with a lifetime warranty.